 Lehmann was as complex as anyone and there were sure to be some less-than-perfect exchanges between her and her students.
 Personally I know how proud (and engaged, even in their private lives) Lehmann was of her students, even if she sometimes tried to relive her past through them.
 This is common of many music teachers and not a behavior to condemn.
 Lehmann looked for the creative, artistic spark in her students.

-Bumbry already had a beautiful voice; Lehmann’s job was to awaken her interpretive brain.
+Bumbry already had a beautiful voice; Lehmann’s job was to awaken her as an interpreter of roles, text, poetry.
 She did intensive training involving the intricacies and psychological motivations of opera characters for the characters Bumbry was studying.
 When Lehmann believed that she was ready, she accompanied Grace on trips to Europe, introducing her to agents and others who could aid her career.
 This was not someone who had racial prejudice.
 Grace became the daughter whom she never bore.